chewzzz1014/chewzzz1014/README.md

 - 🔭 I’m currently working on **repositories info page using Jekyll (or Gatsby...)**

-- 🌱 I’m currently learning **TypeScript, React, Angular, Express, MongoDB, PostgreSQL, bash and more... :exploding_head:**
+- 🌱 I’m currently learning **TypeScript, React, Angular, Express, MongoDB, PostgreSQL, bash and more...

-- 👨‍💻 All of my projects are available at [my portfolio website](https://chewzzz1014.github.io/portfolio-website/) :sunglasses:
+- 👨‍💻 All of my projects are available at [my portfolio website](https://chewzzz1014.github.io/portfolio-website/)

 - 📫 How to reach me **chewziqing@gmail.com**